If you’ve looked into roofing materials for your home or business before, you’ve probably come across A, B, and C roof classifications ratings.

 There are several differences between Class A, B, and C roofing, and it’s important to always weigh the benefits, features, and characteristics of each before making your decision.

-But if you’re looking for a high-performance roofing solution—one with Class A fire resistant and fade resistant technology—CeDUR’s products provide the perfect combination of durability, safety, and style.
+But if you’re looking for a high-performance roofing solution—one with Class A fire resistant and fade resistant technology—CEDUR’s products provide the perfect combination of durability, safety, and style.

 Need selecting the right roof or finding a contractor?

-Contact CeDUR today to explore our range of high-quality roofing options.
+Contact CEDUR today to explore our range of high-quality roofing options.